 The phone function of your iPhone is just one of the many apps on your iPhone.
 It just happens to be the app that lets you make and receive phone calls.
-You may not need to use the app explicitly very often, though, because Siri lets you make phone calls with spoken commands and accepting incoming calls and ending calls needs only a simple VoiceOver gesture, a two finger double tap.
+You may not need to use the app explicitly very often, though, because Siri lets you make phone calls with spoken commands and accepting incoming calls and ending calls needs only a simple VoiceOver gesture.

-You can make calls using Siri commands like:
+Siri can be instructed to make phone calls with commands like:

 "call John Smith" or